Moobell1212/Javascript-quiz/README.md

 ## Description

-This is a quiz on Javascript using Javascript code.
+This is a quiz about Javascript using Javascript code.

 ## Usage